mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Towards the prow of the ship, there is a twisted spire like a narwhal's horn mixed with the organic complexity of a banyan grove.
 The gas clouds part ahead of this spire, suggesting that it is projecting a magnetic field of some sort.
 Closer examination of the gas clouds suggests that the gas is being sucked into one of the pods in the lower section.

 The lower section of the hull is a tangle of silvery cords, wrapped around dozens of greenish-grey spheres.
-These spheres range in size from three to fifty metres in diameter.
+These spheres range in size from three to fifty meters in diameter.
 Some show clear signs of battle damage; there are blackened scars along the hull, shattered hollow spheres and twisted strands of the greenish hull metal trailing behind the wreck.
 Every few seconds, there is a stuttering discharge of energy, as the energy field wrapped around the upper hull extends to the lower section.
 The extended field lasts only a fraction of a second before snapping back to its original configuration.

 There are no discernible fuel tanks, no thruster plates and no sign of a jump grid inlaid in the hull.